constantinfuerst/chessgame/readme.md

 # chessgame with sfml and ascii renderer
-PROGRAMM METADATA:

-    name:           chessgame
-	description:    chessgame project I made to learn OOP, using sfml combined with tgui or a console as output
+Chessgame project I made to learn OOP, using sfml combined with tgui or a console as output.
-	copyright:      (c) 2019 Constantin Fürst constantin@fuersten.info
+Supports unlimited savegames to file, undo/redo actions and reset - these are only available with the SFML rendered version, utilizing the consoleASCII renderer does not allow any of the above.

 IMAGE SOURCES: